National Youth Jazz Festival: History

-The National Youth Jazz Festival has been in existence since 1991; the Jazz Festival—sponsored by Standard Bank of South Africa—has been running since 1989, and the two festivals now run as a single entity, organised by the same administrative team.
+The National Youth Jazz Festival has been in existence since 1991; the Jazz Festival has been running since 1989, and the two festivals now run as a single entity, organized by the same administrative team.

 The Standard Bank Jazz Festival runs for the full 10 days of the National Arts Festival in a variety of jazz styles.
-The festival incorporates the Standard Bank National Youth Jazz Festival for the first six days to bring together more than three hundred young jazz musicians, thirty-five jazz educators and eighty jazz performers from around the world.
+The festival incorporates the Standard Bank National Youth Jazz Festival for the first six days to bring together more than three hundred young jazz musicians, thirty-five jazz educators, and eighty jazz performers from around the world.

 Intention

-The intention of the festival is to develop South African jazz by:
+The festival intends to develop South African jazz by: